Looking for some fun alternatives to candy for Halloween? I’ve got you covered!

 The countdown has begun!
 Halloween is right on our doorsteps, and I couldn’t be more excited.
-We get to make memories with the ones with love, go trick or treating around the neighborhood, but be sure to follow our trick or treating safety tips, and indulge in a little more sweets than usual.
+We get to make memories with the ones we love.
+Go trick or treating around the neighborhood, but be sure to follow our trick or treating safety tips, and indulge in a little more sweets than usual.

 Of course, I’m not suggesting you shouldn’t let the kids enjoy their Halloween stash!
-The trick is creating an environment where they can enjoy some yummy snacks that will satisfy their sweet tooth and offer a bit more nutrition.
+The trick is to create an environment where they can enjoy some yummy snacks that will satisfy their sweet tooth and offer a bit more nutrition.
+Check out these fun Halloween candy alternatives that your kids will love.

 1. Frozen Banana Ghosts